Battle of the Java Sea: Scuttling of the Dutch Navy

 As the increasingly successful invasion of the Dutch East Indies began to reach the port of Surabaya, many Dutch ships still at anchor were not in a condition to escape the port.
-In order to prevent capture, some 50 Dutch ships were scuttled in Surabaya.
+In order to prevent capture, 50 Dutch ships were scuttled in Surabaya.
 Among these was the destroyer Witte de With, still damaged by air attacks.
 While many of these ships were salvageable enough for the Japanese to raise and repair them, the operation was very successful as most of their warships were either completely destroyed or unable to serve combat roles.
 However, it completely decimated the Dutch navy for the rest of the war, effectively ending its role in the war outside of a few surviving submarines which continued to operate with the US Navy and Royal Navy, and a few surviving destroyers, flotilla leaders and gunboats serving with the Royal Navy.

 Consequences

 The Battle of the Java Sea ended significant Allied naval operations in Southeast Asia in 1942, and Japanese land forces invaded Java on 28 February.
 The Dutch surface fleet was practically eradicated from Asian waters and the Netherlands would never reclaim full control of its colony.
 The Japanese now controlled one of the most important food-producing regions (Java), and by conquering the Dutch East Indies, Japan also controlled the fourth-largest oil producing area in the world in 1940.

 The U.S. and Royal Air Force retreated to Australia.
 Dutch troops, aided by British remnants, fought fiercely for a week.
 In the campaign the Japanese executed many Allied POWs and sympathizing Indonesians.
 Eventually, the Japanese won this decisive battle of attrition and ABDA forces surrendered on 9 March.